ScottyLabs/cmuhousing/README.md

 ## Alpha Demo

 The cmu housing project is hosted at https://cmuhousing.com, however it is currently in alpha and lacks functionality in many regards.
 Take it as a demo of what the site will appear like, not an MVP.
-Currently we're on track for an MVP in late October / early November, so check back frequently for updates!

 ## Getting Started